US Civics Guide and Education

 Learn more

-The war of independence - The American revolution
+The war of independence from tyrant - American revolution

 Join or Die - Promoting the 1754 Albany Plan